Artist uses 99 phones to trick Google into traffic jam alert

 One of his virtual traffic jams, he said, went past Google Berlin's offices.

-Weckert said in a statement on his website that his work caused "an impact in the physical world" by re-routing cars who wanted to avoid being stuck in traffic.
+Weckert said in a statement on his website that his work caused "an impact in the physical world" by rerouting cars who wanted to avoid being stuck in traffic.

 He told CNN that he came up with the idea after he attended a demonstration in Berlin and noticed how people in a confined space created a "virtual traffic jam" on Google Maps when they were slowly moving forward.

-Weckert added that his work highlights the "blindness" which arises when people think of data as "objective, unambiguous and interpretation free."
+Weckert added that his work highlights the "blindness" that arises when people think of data as "objective, unambiguous and interpretation free."

 A spokesperson for Google said in a statement: "Whether via car or cart or camel, we love seeing creative uses of Google Maps as it helps us make maps work better over time."